 This table describes the fields of the structure:

-The name of the node, as a string.
+The name of the node, as a character vector.

-The fully qualified item ID of the node, as a string.
+The fully qualified item ID of the node, as a character

-The fully qualified item ID is made up of the path to the node, concatenated
+vector.
+The fully qualified item ID is made up of the path to the

 The type of node.